First forward simulation with LMDz-SACS#

 b. mode#

 Here, a forward simulation is the chosen mode for running the model.
-At the key-word for the class (
+Available plugins for the

 c. obsoperator#

-Our chemistry-transport model works from the flux space to the concentration space, which corresponds to the standard choice of obsoperator.
-For this standard obsoperator, there is no mandatory argument to specify but a few optional arguments can be used, as shown in the full template yaml.
+Our chemistry-transport model maps from flux space to concentration space, which corresponds to the standard choice of obsoperator.
+For this standard obsoperator, no mandatory argument is required, but several optional arguments are available, as shown in the full template YAML.
 In our example,

-is used.obsoperator: plugin: name: standard version: std autorestart: TrueThe requirements for our standard obsperator are
+autorestartis used.obsoperator: plugin: name: standard version: std autorestart: TrueThe requirements for the standard obsoperator are

 d. controlvect#

-So far, there is only the standard possibility for controlvect.
-For this standard controlvect, there is no mandatory argument to specify but a few optional arguments can be used.
-In our example, no optional argument is activated (the default values will apply).
+Currently, only the standard plugin is available for controlvect.
+For this standard controlvect, no mandatory argument is required, though several optional arguments are available.
+In this example, no optional argument is set, so default values apply.

 controlvect: plugin: name: standard version: stdThe requirements for the standard controlvect are